-First, unlike the Latin script, it is written from right to left, which may seem a little bit strange to you, but you can always comfort yourself with the knowledge that there are scripts even more strange.
-Like the Luwian script, which is written from left to right, and then from right to left, interchangeably.
+First, unlike the Latin script, it is written from right to left, which may seem a little bit strange to you, but you can always comfort yourself with the knowledge that there are scripts even stranger (like the Luwian script, which is written from left to right, and then from right to left, interchangeably).

 Secondly, Persian is a cursive script.
-This means that its letters, when you write them, tend to attach themselves to each other.
-At first sight it may seem to be somewhat difficult to grasp the principle, but the point is, that the letter-forms that you see in the alphabet above, change their forms when put into a line with other letters.
+This means that its letters, when you write them, tend to be attached.
+At first glance, it may seem to be somewhat difficult to grasp the principle, but the point is that the letter-forms that you see in the alphabet above change their forms when put into a line with other letters.

 So, for example, take the letter ج (j).
 It may form combinations like these: جا ,نجد ,گنج.
-The first word you see here, consists of three letters: گ ,ن ,ج.
+The first word you see here consists of three letters: گ ,ن ,ج.
 You may identify the letter ج by following the dot below.
-The shape of the letter changes in accordance with its position in the beginning, middle or the end of the word.
+The shape of the letter changes in accordance with its position at the beginning, middle or end of the word.

-The third thing to know about the Persian alphabet, is that it does not have capital letters.
-This means that both special names and ordinary nouns are written with the same letter-forms.
+The third thing to know about the Persian alphabet is that it does not have capital letters.
+This means that both proper names and ordinary nouns are written with the same letter-forms.

-The fourth important thing, and this is a major one, is that the three short vowels a, e, o, are not written in the texts.
-This is why if you try to read Persian words letter by letter, you would get something like this: gnj, dl, grg, while these words are pronounced like ganj, del and gorg.
-In textbooks for beginners you will have these sounds indicated by special signs put above the ordinary letters (see the list of the special signs below).
+The fourth important thing, and this is a major one, is that the three short vowels a, e, o, are not written.
+This is why, if you try to read Persian words letter by letter, you would see something like this: gnj, dl, grg.
+While these words are pronounced like ganj, del and gorg.
+In textbooks for beginners you will have these sounds indicated by special signs placed above the letters (see the list of the special signs below).

 The Otiose Letters in Persian

-The Arabic and Persian languages belong to different language families and are very far from each other both grammatically and phonetically.
-This is to say that the sounds that we have in Arabic are not necessarily found in Persian and vice versa.
+The Arabic and Persian languages belong to different language families and are quite different from each other both grammatically and phonetically.
+This is to say that the phonemes that we have in Arabic are not necessarily found in Persian and vice versa.

-We already saw in the alphabet chart that those letters that are missing in Arabic (4 in number: p, ch, zh, g), have been added to the existing 28 original Arabic characters.
+We already saw in the alphabet chart that letters representing those phonemes that are absent in Arabic (4 in number: p, ch, zh, g) have been added to the existing 28 original Arabic characters.

-But what about those sounds that exist in Arabic but are missing in Persian?
+But what about those phonemes that exist in Arabic but are missing in Persian?

-Thus, we have sounds represented by letters like ظ ,ط ,ص ,ث, which do not exist in Persian.
+Thus, we have phonemes represented by letters like ظ ,ط ,ص ,ث, which do not exist in Persian.

-If you look in the chart you will see that some sounds (like z) are being repeated.
+If you look in the chart you will see that some sounds (like z) are repeated.
 There is no mistake here.
-Persians, who were unable to pronounce these sounds replaced them with similar sounds that they had, while at the same time keeping the letters.
+Persians, who were unable to pronounce these sounds, replaced them with similar phonemes already present in their language, while at the same time keeping the letters.

-Thus we came to have four z sounds, two t sounds, and three s sounds in the Persian alphabet.
-Generally, the redundant letters can be found in the words of Arabic origin.
-However all those repetitive letters don't differ in pronunciation.
+Thus, we came to have four z letters, two t letters, and three s letters in the Persian alphabet.
+Generally, the redundant letters can be found in loanwords of Arabic origin.
+However, these letters do not differ in pronunciation.

 Special signs of the Persian alphabet

 Besides the ordinary letters that we use in the script, we also have special signs that facilitate the writing.
-Here you can see their list:
+The are:

 اُ , اِ , اَ (zebar, zir and piš) - these signs represent the unwritten short vowels (a, e, o) that I mentioned above.
 If the short vowel is pronounced in the beginning of the word, the sign is put over the letter alef (like in the examples you see here).
 In the middle of the word they are put over the letter after which the sound comes.

-You won’t find these signs very often in the texts intended for the average Persian reader, like newspapers, fiction books, etc. However, they are generally inserted in the texts intended for the beginner-level students.
+You will not find these signs very often in the texts intended for the average Persian reader, like newspapers, novels, etc. However, they are generally utilized in texts intended for beginner-level students.

-ء (hamze), ؤ، ئ، أ - Hamze is representing the glottal stop (original to Arabic) in the Persian alphabet.
-Currently it is used to indicate the transmission between two vowels that happen to be situated side by side.
+ء (hamze), ؤ، ئ، أ - The hamze represents the glottal stop (original to Arabic) in the Persian alphabet.
+Currently, it is used to indicate the transitional pause when two vowels happen to be situated side by side (almost like Greek diaeresis).

 For instance, we know that the مؤلف is pronounced mo’alef, or the word تئوری is pronounced te’ori thanks to this sign (which is indicated here by the apostrophe).
-Otherwise we would be inclined to read those words like mulef, or tivori.
-As a rule, hamze is used for the word of Arabic or European origin.
+Otherwise we would be inclined to read those words mulef or tivori, respectively.
+As a rule, the hamze is used in words of Arabic or European origin.

-اً (tanvin) - is simple sign found in the end of some words and pronounced -an.
-It indicates that the word in question is used as an adverb.
-For instance, the word شدید has the meanings “strong, intense, grave”.
-When we add the sign اً (-an) at the end, we get شدیداً which means “strongly, intensely granely”.
-However, keep in mind that this is generally used for the words that have Arabic origin.
+اً (tanvin) - is a simple sign found at the end of some words and is pronounced -an.
+It indicates that the word in question is in an adverbial form.
+For instance, the word شدید means “strong, intense, grave”.
+When we add the sign اً (-an) at the end, we get شدیداً which means “strongly, intensely, gravely”.
+However, keep in mind that this is generally used for words of Arabic origin.

-ۀ (naqš-nemā-ye ezāfe) - This sign, as you may see, is somewhat like the hamze sign we discussed above.
+ۀ (naqš-nemā-ye ezāfe) - This sign, as you can see, is somewhat like the hamze sign discussed above.
 But they function differently and are used in different positions.
-Naqš-nemā-ye ezāfe is always found at the end of a word and is put over the letter ه as you see in the example above.
-It is pronounced as -ye and indicates the ezāfe construction in Persian.
+Naqš-nemā-ye ezāfe is always found at the end of a word and is put over the letter ه as you see in the example.
+It is pronounced -ye and indicates the ezāfe construction in Persian.
 In contrast to the hamze sign, it is a supplement for the letter ی (y), which is sometimes used instead of naqš-nemā-ye ezāfe to indicate the ezāfe construction.